i-D’s music class of 2018: mahalia

-Did you ever feel like not being in London was a disadvantage as a young musician?
+Did you ever feel like not being in London was a disadvantage to you?

 "I think using your platform to bring about change is great.
 I think when the moment comes for me to do that, then I will.
 Right now, while I’m still growing and trying to break out of something and say hello to the world."

-Musicians are increasingly using their platform as a place for change and discussing issues such as mental health, racism, sexuality and feminism -- how do you intend to use your platform?
+Musicians are increasingly using their platform as a place for change and discussing issues like mental health, racism, sexuality, and feminism.
+How do you intend to use your platform?

 All those things are really important to me.
 I think using your platform to bring about change is great.
 I think when the moment comes for me to do that, then I will.
 Right now, while I’m still growing and trying to break out of something and say hello to the world, I don’t want to say too much.
 I’m still establishing my audience.